 How to set up a contract with a german electricity supplier

 First off, let me reassure if you are in the midst of moving all your stuff and completely forgot to open an account with a energy supplier in Germany.
 You will still have access to electricity in your new place.
 They don’t just cut the power when the previous tenant has left the place.
-Being late in opening an account with a german electricity supplier ist not a big deal.
+They actually have to provide uninterrupted service by law (EnWG § 36 Grundversorgungspflicht).
+Now, if being late in opening an account with a german electricity supplier ist not a big deal, you will still have to pay eventually.
 Simply state when you moved in, and you will have to pay whatever was used since then.